Soltony/NIBTera-MicroCredit/README.md

 npm run dev
 ```

 The application will be available at [http://localhost:9002](http://localhost:9002).
+To run the application and log all console output to a file named `webapp.log`, use `npm start`.

 ---